-Of the many Thai Art Galleries located around Thailand, you would be very hard pressed to even visit a fraction of them on any single holiday vacation.
+Of the many Thai Art Galleries located around Thailand, you would be very hard-pressed even to visit a fraction of them on any single holiday vacation.
 I try to visit as many of these art galleries as I possibly can without going overboard.

 I also like to get involved with loads of other activities while touring the country so I shall accompany you on these artistic journeys of discovery as I uncover them.
-Please don't be surprised though if you feel that I have a preference for modern Thai art, but I shall endeavour to be as unbiased as possible.
+Please don't be surprised though if you feel that I have a preference for modern Thai art, I shall endeavour to be as unbiased as possible.

-You will find many of them at your favourite beach destinations such as the ones in Phuket and Pattaya.
-If you like, I could even recommend a few good ones so please feel free to contact me anytime for advice.
+You will find many of them at your favourite beach destinations, such as the ones in Phuket and Pattaya.
+If you like, I could even recommend a few good ones, so please feel free to contact me anytime for advice.

 Below you'll find several Thai Art Galleries that I have visited around Thailand.
 I shall endeavour to keep you updated when I become aware that there may be something new and exciting about to happen on the Thai art scene.
-Should you know of any other interesting or unusual Thai Art Galleries around the country that you believe may be of importance, then please feel free to let me know and I could add your findings right here for all to share.
+Should you know of any other interesting or unusual Thai Art Galleries around the country that you believe may be of importance, then please feel free to let me know, and I could add your findings right here for all to share.

 The National Gallery located at 4 Chao Fa Road, Phanakorn in Bangkok is open every Wednesday until Sunday from 9.00 am to 4.00 pm with an admission fee of just 30 Baht.
-Here you'll find mostly contemporary and traditional local Asian art, though non-Thai exhibitions are sometimes held here as well.
+Here you'll find mostly contemporary and traditional local Asian art, though non-Thai exhibitions sometimes are held here as well.

-The Queens Gallery, located at 101 Ratchadamnoen Klang Road is open every day from 10.00 am to 7.00 pm except on Wednesdays.
+The Queens Gallery, located at 101 Ratchadamnoen Klang Road, is open every day from 10.00 am to 7.00 pm except on Wednesdays.
 The gallery has an admission fee of just 20 Baht.
 Here you'll find art from world-class local and international artists.

-Sriphiphat Art Gallery at Soi Somdej Chaophraya 3 Klongsarn in Bangkok is situated in the grounds of the Princess Mother Memorial Park in a small white building.
+Sriphiphat Art Gallery at Soi Somdej Chaophraya 3 Klongsarn in Bangkok is in the grounds of the Princess Mother Memorial Park in a small white building.
 Photographic displays by Thai photographers are on permanent exhibit, albeit on a rotating basis.
 The gallery is open daily from 9.00 am to 4.00 pm.

 The Chiang Mai University Art Museum located at 239 Nimmanhemind Road, Suthep district Meung in Chiang Mai is open on Tuesday until Sunday from 9.00 am to 5.00 pm and closed on Monday and public holidays.
 Exhibitions include both modern, contemporary and traditional local and international art.